 A cancer diagnosis can immediately impact your ability to work.
 Some patients will continue to work through treatment but it will depend on the severity of the treatment, the effects of the disease and what the person does for a living.

-It is difficult to predict what impact a cancer diagnosis will have on your ability to work but you can insure yourself against this eventuality.
+It is difficult to predict what impact a cancer diagnosis will have on your ability to work but you can insure yourself against this eventuality and many other medical conditions.

 Income protection provides a monthly or weekly benefit to replace your income while you are unable to carry out the duties of your normal occupation.
 This type of insurance is considered extremely valuable because it can be claimed multiple times.
 A claim can be made as long as your doctor has deemed you unfit to carry out the normal duties of your occupation.